Northburns/gw2-no-nuance/content/material/soto-currencies.md

 Greater Arcane Chests reset daily _per account_.
 Lesser Arcane Chests reset on new map instance _per character_.

 _Skywatch Archipelago_ and _Inner Nayos_ have many Greater Arcane Chests.
 I use (the name of the BlishHUD marker pack here) to gather them daily. _Amnytas_ has... three?
 And one of them is behind the event that requires 5 people.
 Not very farmable.
 I have one character parked at one of the greater chests, though.
+I can run Skywatch Archipelago's 10 Greater chests in less than 10 minutes, and Inner Nayos' 5 Greater chests in 3 minutes (Roller Beetle and Griffon help out a lot).

 _Amnytas_ map closes after meta-event, so you can park multiple characters at Bastion of the Natural, and check on them every two hours.
 There's 4 possible spawn points for the chest, you'll soon get the hang of checking them places.